-Actuarial Actuarial Valuation as of Valuation as of Total Contributions July 1, 2021 July 1, 2020 Statutory Contributions - Chapter 352 (% of Payroll) 12.25% 12.25% Required Contributions - Chapter 356 (% of Payroll) 9.13% 10.56% Sufficiency / (Deficiency) 3.12% 1.69%
+Required Contributions - Chapter 356 (% of Payroll) Actuarial Va luation as of July 1, 2022 July 1, 2021 Statutory Contributions - Chapter 352 (% of Payroll) 12.25% 12.25% Required Contributions - Chapter 356 (% of Payroll) 8.33% 9.13% Sufficiency / (Deficiency) 3.92% 3.12%

-Statutory contributions are defined in statutes as a fixed percentage of payroll, plus any supplemental contributions, and represent the amount that is actually contributed to the fund.
-Required contributions are defined in statutes and the LCPR Standards for Actuarial Work, and represent the amount needed to fully fund the plan by June 30, 2048 (normal cost, expenses, and a payment to amortize the unfunded liability).
-When member contributions of 6.00% of pay are reflected, the remaining employer statutory contribution is 6.25% of pay, while the remaining employer required contribution is 3.13% of pay.
+Statutory contributions represent the amount actually contributed to the fund and include fixed percentage of payroll contributions plus any statutory supplemental contributions.
+Required contributions are defined in statutes and the LCPR Standards for Actuarial Work, and represent the amount needed to fully fund the plan within 26 years (normal cost, expenses, and a payment to amortize the unfunded liability).
+When member contributions of 6.00% of pay are reflected, the remaining employer statutory contribution is 6.25% of pay and the remaining employer required contribution is 2.33% of pay.

-The contribution sufficiency improved from 1.69% of payroll to 3.12% of payroll.
-The primary reason for the improved contribution sufficiency is favorable investment experience.
-On a market value of assets basis, contributions are sufficient by 7.08% of payroll.
+The contribution sufficiency improved from 3.12% of payroll to 3.92% of payroll.
+The increase is primarily due to recognition of deferred investment gains in the actuarial value of assets.

-Based on the actuarial value of assets, statutory contribution rates, and actuarial assumptions described in this report, statutory contributions are expected to bring the plan to full funding within the 27-year amortization period.
+Based on the actuarial value of assets, statutory contribution rates, and actuarial assumptions described in this report, statutory contributions are expected to bring the plan to full funding within the 26-year amortization period.

 These results are based on the statutory return assumption of 7.50%, which in our professional judgment, deviates significantly from guidance in ASOP No. 27.
-If an investment return assumption within the reasonable range were used in this valuation instead of 7.5%, liabilities and required contributions would be higher than shown, and the contribution sufficiency would be lower than shown, and possibly even become a deficiency (see page 3).
+If an investment return assumption within the reasonable range were used in this valuation instead of 7.50%, liabilities and required contributions would be higher than shown, and the contribution sufficiency would be lower than shown, and possibly even become a deficiency (see 6.5% interest rate results on page 4).

 The Plan Assets section provides detail on the plan assets used for the valuation including a development of the Actuarial Value of Assets (AVA).
-The Market Value of Assets (MVA) earned approximately 30.3% for the plan year ending June 30, 2021.
-The AVA earned approximately 13.0% for the plan year ending June 30, 2021 as compared to the assumed rate of 7.50%.
+The Market Value of Assets (MVA) earned approximately -6.4% for the plan year ending June 30, 2022.
+The AVA earned approximately 9.5% for the plan year ending June 30, 2022 compared to the assumed rate of 7.50%.